What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Method

-The logit preference score quantifies the extent to which the model prefers the token “positive” over “negative” in a given context.
+The logit preference score quantifies the extent to which the model prefers the positive token over the negative token in a given context.
 While this difference may also reflect other patterns learned during training, our hypothesis is that by constructing sentences that do not grammatically or syntactically favor either token, we reduce the influence of such confounding factors.
-As a result, the observed preference is driven primarily by the semantic relationship between the feature and the target concept.
 Finally, applying the logit transformation maps probabilities from the bounded interval (0, 1) to the unbounded real line, making the resulting scores directly appliable as coefficients in logistic regression models.